ran-dall/homebrew-tap/README.md

-# Randall's Homebrew 🍻 Tap 🚰
+# Randall's Homebrew 🍻 Tap

-**This is my (@ran-dall) Homebrew 🍻 tap...maybe you'll find what you're looking for; or maybe something fascinating 🤙** *Anywho, here's what you'll find 🧐 in this repo...*
+**This is my (@ran-dall) Homebrew 🍻 tap.
+Maybe you'll find what you're looking for here, or maybe you'll find something just plain fascinating. 🤯 Who knows? 🤙** ***Anywho, here's what you'll find 🧐 in this repo...***

 ### 💾 Installation
 ```bash